MUploader/penmode3/README.md

 #### From NPM
 `npm install -g penmode3`

-if yuo use ubuntu or debian must be use `sudo` intead of `npm install -g`
+if you use ubuntu or debian must be use `sudo` intead of `npm install -g`

 #### From git
 ```